sascha/TokenInjectableDockerBuilder/README.md

 # TokenInjectableDockerBuilder

-The `TokenInjectableDockerBuilder` is a powerful AWS CDK construct that automates the building, pushing, and deployment of Docker images to Amazon Elastic Container Registry (ECR) using AWS CodeBuild and Lambda custom resources.
-This construct simplifies workflows by enabling token-based Docker image customization.
+The `TokenInjectableDockerBuilder` is a flexible AWS CDK construct that enabled the usage of AWS CDK tokens in the building, pushing, and deployment of Docker images to Amazon Elastic Container Registry (ECR).
+It leverages AWS CodeBuild and Lambda custom resources.

+## Why?

+AWS CDK already provides mechanisms for creating deployable assets using Docker, such as [DockerImageAsset](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_ecr_assets.DockerImageAsset.html) and [DockerImageCode](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_lambda.DockerImageCode.html), but these Constructs are limited because they cannot accept CDK tokens as build-args.
+With the TokenInjectableDockerBuilder, one can inject CDK tokens as build-time args into their Docker-based assets to satisfy a much larger range of dependency relationships.

+For example, imaging a NextJS frontend Docker image that calls an API Gateway endpoint.
+Logically, one would first deploy the API Gateway, then deploy the NextJS frontend such that it has reference to the API Gateway endpoint through a [build-time environment variable](https://nextjs.org/docs/pages/building-your-application/configuring/environment-variables).
+In this case, building the Docker-based asset before deployment time doesn't work since it is dependent on the deployment of the API Gateway.

 ## Features